alanyeung95/signal-processing-courses/notes.md

 - divide time into different block (e.g. n time block)
 - compute the frequency and power for each time block
 - later can use the data to draw a spectrogram (with n time block)

+# section-4: complex numbers

+## Complex conjugate
+In mathematics, the complex conjugate of a complex number is the number with an equal real part and an imaginary part equal in magnitude but opposite in sign.
+That is, the complex conjugate of `a+bi` is equal to `a-bi`

+# sectoin-5: filtering

+## frequency domain filtering
+1. data in time domain convert to frequency domain
+2. high pass(perserve high frequency only) or low pass filtering
+3. convert the data back to time domain